 - Diabetes.
 Diabetic people are more prone to retain fluids and suffer infections in the feet.

-How can SIZEN help you with the swelling of your feet?
+How can SIZEN help with your foot swelling?

 Just as there are many causes that can cause an increase of fluid in the lower legs and feet, we can also reverse the situation by following a series of tips:

-The first of these is to use the SIZEN pressotherapy system.
+The first is to use the SIZEN compression therapy system.
 Specifically, it is recommended to use mode 2.
-This choice is determined by its effectiveness in draining the excess accumulated fluid, helping the return circulation to do its job.
+This choice is determined by its effectiveness in draining excess accumulated fluid, helping the return circulation do its job.

 Mode 2 works by inflating chamber 1, then inflating the second, and so on until all are inflated, always maintaining the inflation pressure of the previous chambers.
-Once all are inflated, they deflate at the same time, and the process starts again.
+Once all are inflated, they deflate simultaneously, and the process starts again.

-Additionally, for swelling of feet and legs it is recommended to use the SIZEN PANTS (boots that cover from the feet to the groin) or FULL PANTS (which cover from the feet to the navel).
-Since we can also regulate the pressure and the minutes, we recommend the pressure be between 30 and 40 mmHg and a duration between 30 and 60 minutes.
-Regarding position, we should be lying on our back (supine) or sitting with legs stretched and feet at heart level.
+Additionally, for swelling of feet and legs, it is recommended to use the SIZEN PANTS (boots that cover from the feet to the groin) or FULL PANTS (covering from the feet to the navel).
+Since we can also regulate pressure and time, we recommend a pressure between 30 and 40 mmHg and a duration between 30 and 60 minutes.
+Regarding position, you should be supine (lying on your back) or seated with legs extended and feet at heart level.

-Besides pressotherapy, we can carry out a series of routines closely related to the causes mentioned earlier:
+Besides compression therapy, we can follow a series of routines closely related to the causes mentioned earlier:

-- In free time, it is recommended to take walks and do sports because if we do physical activity, we increase the speed of blood and lymph circulation with the increase of heart rate.
+- In your free time, it is recommended to take walks and exercise because physical activity increases the speed of blood and lymphatic circulation by raising heart rate.
 This speed increase helps promote venous return.

-- Finally, we can also raise the feet when sitting or sleeping so that the excess fluid moves to more proximal areas and is finally absorbed.
+- Finally, you can also elevate your feet when sitting or sleeping so that excess fluid migrates to more proximal areas and is eventually absorbed.

-In conclusion, we can say that it is true that high temperatures cause an increase in fluid accumulation in the ankles and feet due to the widening of the vessels, but it is not the only cause that can provoke it.
+In conclusion, it is true that high temperatures cause an increase in fluid accumulation in the ankles and feet due to vasodilation of the vessels, but it is not the only cause that can trigger it.

-Thanks to SIZEN pressotherapy and changing a series of bad habits, we can reverse this situation.
+Thanks to SIZEN compression therapy and changing a series of bad habits, we can reverse this situation.

 Share: